Vol. 141 , No. 14

-Cheyanne Helmer Hi!
-My name is Jacy and I am 6 years old!
+Staci Hansen’s Marion Elementary School first-grade class Dear Santa, Hi, my name is Harley and I am 7 years old.
 I live in the city of Marion in the state of Kansas which is in the country of USA.
-I have been trying really hard to get on your “nice” list this year.
-Some of the wonderful things I have done are: 1.
-I helped Sara learn how to skip bars on the monkey bars.
-2. I helped a hurt friend named Taryn.
-3. I helped Mommy make supper.
+I have been trying really hard to get on your nice list this year.
+Some of the wonderful things I have done are: help someone, say please and thank you.
 I have a few special Christmas wishes.
-They are: 1.
-A microphone stand so I can sing.
-2. An American Doll horse for my doll.
-I want a light brown one.
-3. New earrings.
+They are: an iPod, BB gun and a doll.
 I am very excited for your visit.
 I promise to leave out some cookies for you to snack on.
-Please give my favorite reindeer, Cupid, a huge hug for me.
-I will leave out carrots for them.
-Happy holidays!
-Your pal,
+Please give my favorite reindeer, Rudolph a huge hug for me.
+Happy Holidays.
+Your pal, Harley Buchanon Dear Santa,

 Hillsboro Elementary School

 Hillsboro Elementary School Dear Santa, For Christmas I want a laptop, phone, puppy, D.S., and bike.
 I like Rudolph.
 Abbi Dear Santa,